astropy/ci-helpers/README.md

   build exits and passes on travis without running the tests.

-* ``$ASTROPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Astrop is installed, along with Cython and jinja2, which are compile-time dependencies.
+* ``$ASTROPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Astropy is installed, along with Cython and jinja2, which are compile-time dependencies.
 If set to a version number, that version is installed.
 If set to ``stable``, install the latest stable version of Astropy.
+If set to ``prerelease``, the pre-release version of Astropy gets installed if there is any, otherwise the build exits and passes on travis without running the tests.
 If set to ``lts`` the latest long term support (LTS) version is installed (more info about LTS can be found [here](https://github.com/astropy/astropy-APEs/blob/master/APE2.rst#version-numbering).

 * ``$CONDA_DEPENDENCIES``: this should be a space-separated string of package names that will be installed with conda.
-Version numbers of these dependencies can be overriden/specified with the ``$PACKAGENAME_VERSION`` environment variables.
+Version numbers of these dependencies can be overridden/specified with the ``$PACKAGENAME_VERSION`` environment variables.

 * ``$PIP_DEPENDENCIES``: this should be a space-separated string of package